-We have received grape production per hectare and alcoholic by volume (ABV) data since 2011 to 2022 from Espolla; since 2017 in Llívia (the first year with productivity in their vineyards); and in the Roses case, they have only provided us 2022 data.
+We have received grape production per hectare and alcoholic by volume (ABV) data since 2011 to 2023 from Espolla; since 2017 to 2022 in Llívia (the first year with productivity in their vinevards); and in the Roses case, they have only provided us 2022 data.
+We are expecting to receive 2023 data from Llívia and Roses.